igorkry/tnt4j-streams/bin/readmeServices.md

     * `<TNT4J_PROPERTIES>` = TNT4J event sink configuration
     * `<LOG4J_PROPERTIES>` = Logger configuration

-2) Run the modified scrip file, now you should be able to see your service as ordinary Windows services.
-You can start/stop/restart and modify it over Windows services administration tool.
+2) Run the modified scrip file, now you should be able to see your service as ordinary MS Windows services.
+You can start/stop/restart and modify it over MS Windows services administration tool.

 ##### Registry usage